 - Be open and willing to listen to your student’s ideas about majors and careers.

-- Encourage your student to explore their options, and help them plan out some steps for exploring.
+- Encourage your student to explore their options, and help them plan out steps for exploring.

 - Let your student know they are not alone if they are in an “exploring” rather than a “decided” mindset.

 - Encourage them to set up appointments with both their academic advisor and a career advisor, and to attend major- and career-related events on campus.